simalexan/lambda-create-email-template-ses/README.md

-# Lambda (Create Template) -> SES (Simple Email Service)
+# Lambda (Create Email Template) -> SES (Simple Email Service)

 ## Description

 This is a serverless component consisting of:

-- a Lambda that creates an email template for sending templated emails.
+- a Lambda that creates an SES email template for sending templated emails.
 It needs at least 3 parameters:

   - `templateName`
   - `subject`